 Employee performance management systems have received a great deal of attention in the business media over the past few weeks, as news that Microsoft, Motorola and Yahoo have made changes to their systems.
 The amount of commentary about these changes has been quite astonishing.
 Everyone seems to have an opinion about the best way to implement performance management.
 In fact, I chimed in myself in a recent editorial post, Don't Blame Performance Reviews, Blame Poor Leadership.

-The mid year performance review is an important part of the overall employee performance management process.
-As my colleague Amanda Seidler wrote in a previous article, Mid-Year Reviews - The New Annual Performance Appraisal?, mid-year reviews are increasing in popularity for good reason.
-Conducting helpful and productive mid-year review discussions is a fundamental way in which managers can support a culture of on-going feedback and recognition, not to mention achieve better business results.
+The mid-year performance review is an important part of the overall employee performance management process.
+Conducting helpful and productive mid-year review discussions is a fundamental way in which managers can support a culture of ongoing feedback and recognition, not to mention achieve better business results.

 Case Study: Starwood Hotels Uses Predictive Workforce Analytics to Link Leadership Behavior with Business Drivers